Replacing SFPs on GE I/O Modules

 This section describes how to replace small form-factor pluggable transceivers (SFPs) on Gigabit Ethernet (GE) modules that support these devices.
 A range of SFPs that support different optical modes (multimode and single mode) and cabling distances is available.
 You can replace the SFPs without disabling the interfaces or removing the module from the system.

-Warning: Do not insert any metal object, such as a screwdriver, or place your hand into an open slot or the backplane when the ERX system is on.
+Warning: Do not insert any metal object, such as a screwdriver, or place your hand into an open slot or the backplane when the E-series router is on.
 Remove jewelry (including rings, necklaces, and watches) before working on equipment that is connected to power lines.
 These actions prevent electric shock and serious burns.

 Caution: When handling electronic components, use an antistatic wrist strap connected to the system's ESD grounding jack, and hold components by their edges.
 Do not touch, pins, leads, or solder connections.
 Store components in antistatic bags.
 These actions help to protect modules from damage by electrostatic discharge.